Reggiea2230/Project-2-SEI/README.md

 1. Have the end-user the ablitiy to display actual sneaker they created
 2. Get my reviews to inline
 3. Have my logo display
+4. About me
-4. Have inventory of sneakers
+5. Have inventory of sneakers
+6. Paywall and Cart page

 # It's Time To Create Your Sneaker